barumau/pandunia/eng/eng-pandunia.md

 time - zaman
 Timor - Timor
 tin - estan
-tiny (microscopic, micro-) - mikro
+tiny (microscopic, micro-) - mikre
 tipi (teepee) - tipi
 Titan - Titan
 Titania - Titania
-titanium - titan yum
+titanium - titanium
 title (headline) - tema nam
 to (toward, till, until, for) - to
 to be centered (amid, in the middle) - a jong